hanabi/hanabi.github.io/README.md

 * Typically, the player who receives a clue that causes a *Bluff* blind play knows that the card that was clued is one away from being playable.
 * Our group plays with an artificial *3 Bluffs* convention.
 This means that in addition to being one away from being playable, we agree that the touched card can be ANY 3 that will be useful in the future.
-* Two "easy" ways to tell whether something is a *3 Bluff* or not is to:
+* The priority of *3 Bluffs* can be confusing.
+There are two main ways that you can tell whether something is a *3 Bluff* or not.
+You can ask:
-  1)
+  1) Does the clue "match" the blind play?
+If it matches, then it is a *Finesse*.
+If it doesn't match, then it is a *Bluff*.
+Red matches red, but red does NOT match blue.
+2 matches 3, but 1 does NOT match 3.
+  2) Will the person who recieved the clue go on to misplay if nothing else is blind played?
+If yes, then it is a *Finesse*.
+If no, then it is a *Bluff*.
-* The priority of *3 Bluffs* can be confusing, so here are some examples that cover the four most common situations:
+* Here are some examples that cover the four most common *3 Bluff* situations:
     * **Color mismatch (valid):**
       * On the first turn of the game, Alice clues Cathy reds, which touches a red 3.
       * Bob blind plays blue 1.